SoftwareHeritage/swh-fuse/docs/tutorial.rst

    32inputs+40outputs (0major+1207minor)pagefaults 0swaps
    3523

-Note that a few files are missing: they are missing both in the SquashFS and in S3.
+Note that a few files are missing: they are missing from both the SquashFS and S3.
 Those cases are very rare, but should be expected when scanning repositories thoroughly.
 This will hopefully be fixed in future releases.